Professor Elaine Fox

 In October 2019, Professor Fox was appointed the United Kingdom Research and Innovation (UKRI) Mental Health Networks Impact and Engagement Coordinator.
 In this capacity, she has facilitated engagement between eight UKRI-funded mental health networks, to progress research themes such as inequalities in accessing care, social isolation, student mental health and the value of local communities.
 In February 2022, Professor Fox moved to the University of Adelaide in South Australia to take up the role of Head of School of Psychology.

-To date, Professor Fox has published over 120 academic papers in peer-reviewed journals or edited volumes, 5 technical reports on commissioned research, one major monograph/textbook Emotion Science (2008) and a popular science book, 'Rainy Brain Sunny Brain' (2012).
-Her new book, Switchcraft: How Mental Agility Can Transform Your Life will be published in May 2022.
+To date, Professor Fox has published over 180 academic papers in peer-reviewed journals or edited volumes, 5 technical reports on commissioned research, one major monograph/textbook Emotion Science (2008) and two popular science books, 'Rainy Brain Sunny Brain' (2012), and Switchcraft: How Mental Agility Can Transform Your Life (2022).

 Professor Fox is interested in the nature of human emotions and why people differ so much from each other in how they react to similar environmental situations.
 A current research focus of hers is cognitive and affective flexibility and how these fundamental mechanisms affect psychological health and wellbeing.